The Hotel Years

 I would like to avoid the kind of reportage that looks out of a railway window and jots down fleeting impressions with a rush of satisfaction.
 But I can’t.
 My eyes move from the speaking features of my fellow travelers to the melancholy flat world without limits, the mild sorrow of the fields into which the battlegrounds have grown, to subsequent details.

 But while Roth is a master at freeze-framing a moment and replaying a memory, he offers little in The Hotel Years in the way of tentative peeks into the future—political projections, economic forecasts, the likely fates of individuals.
 In contrast, his novels are aswirl with dark prophesies and his busy correspondence is dotted with optimistic predictions—the former turning out to be depressingly true, the latter sadly too good to be true.
 “I’m convinced nothing will befall the cheeky chutzpah-Jews,” he wrote to Stefan Zweig in August 1932, and was equally sanguine in July 1935: “Hitler won’t last more than another year and a half, and then slowly but surely, we shall have a new German Empire.”
 Similarly in The Hotel Years, in the few instances where Roth tries to look ahead, he drastically underestimates the consequences.
 In Berlin in 1923 he watches two high school kids chanting “Filthy Yids!” on the street and not one passerby censuring them.
 “That’s how law-abiding people are in Berlin,” Roth writes.
 “And that discipline is heading for a tragicomic ending.”
 Would that it were only tragicomic.
 Most of the time, especially in the later pieces, we must make do with grim foreboding.
 In the bleak penultimate article, penned mere months before Roth’s death, a poor man struggling to stay afloat must report to the police.
 “He has a document with his name on it and where he comes from and where he lives.
-But what it doesn’t say is how long he can stay there, and where he’s allowed to go.”The glamour of Roth’s bohemian life started to lose its allure when he ran out of money and options.
-Fellow exiled writer, Irmgard Keun, who lived and traveled with Roth between 1936 and 1938, described how when she first met him in Ostend she recognized someone “who was simply about to die of sadness.”
-That sadness could only have intensified with the Anschluss in 1938 and the painful realization that the Habsburg monarchy would never be restored.
-Was Roth, one wonders, as sad as old Zipper in Zipper and His Father (1928) whom he wrote about a decade earlier: “as sad as a room which has been emptied, as sad as a sundial in shadow, as sad as a stripped railway coach standing on a rusty line?”
-A deeper, palpable melancholy seeps into the work of Roth’s late period, far thicker and more debilitating than the earlier romantic variant, that rueful yearning for past ideals.
-“The day is so long because there is no melancholy to fill it,” he tells us in “Leaving the Hotel”—by which logic we can surely conclude that his last, dead-end days in Paris, all of them drink-sodden, must have felt very short indeed.At one point in Roth’s second novel, Hotel Savoy (1924), the hero, Gabriel Dan, is in the bar being plied with schnaps by his cousin, Alexander, who makes him an offer.
-If Gabriel turns over his room to him, Alexander will pay his fare to Vienna, Berlin or Paris.
-Gabriel should be overjoyed: finally he can leave this monstrous hotel, simultaneously “palace and prison,” a place where girls strip downstairs in the bar and bankrupt guests die upstairs—and move on through “the gates of Europe.”
-But instead he feels the offer has come too late.
-“Alexander ordered one schnaps after another, but the more I drank the more melancholy I became, and the thought of traveling further and the thought of freedom vanished into thin air.”
-This description of a fictional character’s predicament in 1924 uncannily mirrors Roth’s plight in 1939.
-It is tempting to believe that were it not for his alcoholism he might have checked out of his Parisian hotel and joined the likes of Mann, Brecht, and Remarque in America.
-It’s an incongruous image—Roth, as prolific as ever, a nostalgic but also forward-looking vagabond churning out Exilliteratur in Santa Monica—but an undeniably alluring counterfactual.
-Instead, Roth’s hotel years came to an abrupt end in the Old World.
-Thankfully, his account of them, and of the turbulent cross-currents of his age, live on in exquisite collections such as this one.
+But what it doesn’t say is how long he can stay there, and where he’s allowed to go.”